WHAT IS DIR/FLOORTIME?

 This is in marked contrast to the child successfully gently, intuitively and emotionally guided by the attuned therapist and parent to spontaneously learn to use his/her greater back and forth social-emotional-problem solving capacities not simply to mechanically provide the "correct answer" - or sets of newly trained functional scripted responses on cue (e.g., "I want_____" or "Give me ____" as new learned behaviors or declarative rote memorization of responses more or less with the same unvarying or flat affect across different situations or person to person encounters) but rather the child (as a core part of executive functioning) beginning to spontaneously emotionally-cognitively register, assess, attune and respond to each person or encounter in increasingly novel ways (i.e., a part of implicit-procedural memory).
-This is quite different than a focus on changing a series of responses.
-Instead, this is a focus on cultivating the child's social-emotional relationship based interactions.
+This is quite different than a focus on changing surface tasks or surface cognitive-behavioral responses.!
+Instead, this is a focus on cultivating the child's (deeper) social-emotional relationship based interactions.
 In other words, the child (or older) spontaneously beginning to converse from a more internally secure, affective co-regulated and integrated manner and thus functionally being able to more fully receptively process, understand and proactively respond to what is actually being both non-verbally and verbally communicated by others.